ogoldberg/ai-first-web-client/README.md

 ## What This Actually Does

-When an LLM browses with `llm-browser`:
+When an LLM browses with `unbrowser`:

 1. **First visit**: Uses tiered rendering (fastest method that works)
 2. **Learning**: Discovers APIs, learns selectors, builds reusable skills